Blockchain: A Graph Primer: Building Blocks of Blockchain

-Although transactions are secured by the mechanisms we mentioned so far, malicious users have found multiple ways to scam wallets and users (See an excellent \href{https://arxiv.org/abs/1706.00916}{\linked{survey}} on all scams in \cite{conti2017survey}).
-A very simple case involves \textbf{transaction malleability} to scam Bitcoin exchange websites.
-The scam works as follows: although transactions cannot be modified, transaction ids are not protected i.e., they are malleable.
-A user opens a wallet on an bitcoin exchange, and buys bitcoins.
-The user orders the wallet to send bitcoins to an address.
-As soon as the exchange publishes the transaction to send the users' bitcoin, the user herself captures the transaction, modifies the id and re-sends it to the network.
-Now, the network contains two copies of the same transaction.
-If a miner includes the fake transaction in a block, the real transaction will be rejected by all miners, because these bitcoins are already spent.
+Although transactions are secured by the mechanisms we mentioned so far, malicious users have found multiple ways to scam wallets and users (See an excellent survey on all attacks by Saad et al.~\cite{saad2020exploring}).

-The exchange sees that the transaction was never included in a block, and may refund the malicious user.
-By repeating this attack many times, attackers caused denial of service attacks on the blockchain network in 2014.
-Malleability attacks are a nuisance more than a grave threat; they force users to track individual transaction outputs, which number in billions.
-This puts stress on the whole network.

-In transactions, we briefly mentioned that miners who confirm blocks receive transaction fees.
-Transactions themselves do not have to pay fees, miners can put non-paying transactions in a block as well.
-However setting aside a fee increases the chances of being picked up.
-In fact, as Bitcoin receives more transactions, waiting queues have become longer.
-For the future, a possible remedy is to increase the block size from 1MB, so that blocks can contain more transactions.
-Similarly, 10 minute rule can be eased, and the Segregated Witness allows squeezing more transactions in a block.
+In transactions, we briefly mentioned that miners who mine blocks receive transaction fees.
+Transactions themselves do not have to pay fees, and miners can put non-paying transactions in a block as well.
+However, setting aside a fee increases the chances of a transaction being mined.
+As Bitcoin receives more transactions, waiting queues have become longer.
+For the future, a possible remedy is to increase the block size from 1MB to contain more transactions.
+Increasing the block size to reduce the fees has always been a contentious issue; after a period of much debate in 2017, Bitcoin Cash was created to use 8MB blocks.
+Bitcoin itself has, so far, resisted all calls to increase the block size.

-In addition to transaction fees, the Bitcoin protocol creates a mining reward for each mined block.
-This reward transaction is known as the coinbase transaction, and is usually the first transaction in a block.
-In early days when Nakamoto was doing all the mining himself, a coinbase transaction was even the only transaction in a block.
+In addition to transaction fees, the Bitcoin protocol provides a mining reward for each block that is successfully mined.
+Transaction fees plus the mining reward is the first transaction in a block, and it is known as the coinbase transaction.
+Mining reward is the only way that new bitcoins are created.
+When Nakamoto was the only miner on the network, the coinbase transaction was the only transaction included in each block.
+The mining reward started at 50 bitcoins per block and is halved every 210,000 blocks (four years).
+The total number of bitcoins that will be created through this process is limited to 21 million.
+After 2140 when mining reward becomes too small, transaction fees are expected to provide sufficient incentive for miners to continue securing the network.

-Starting with 50 coins for each block and halving every 210K blocks, the total number of created bitcoins will pass 19M in 2022.
-This geometric series of rewards converges to a maximum of 21 million bitcoins \footnote{21M is chosen because when each coin is divided by $10^8$ Satoshis, there will be as much Satoshis as there are state issued M1 currencies.}.
-Eventually when rewards become very small, it is expected that transaction fees will provide a sufficient incentive for miners.